nutype/node-shell-cmd/readme.md

     // the following "args" property is *optional*, but if specified, describes
     // multiple accepted arguments
     args: {
+        // each property inside the "args" object is a unique argument name,
+        // so try to stick to short, descriptive argument names and avoid using
+        // the "-" character or having spaces inside the argument name.
+Camel
+        // casing is also *preferred* in order to provide some level of
+        // consistency to the user
+        //
+        // also, with an "args" object, there is no longer the concept of
+        // "positional arguments" or the need to do "--arg", so the user can
+        // simply specify these arguments in any order and you don't have to
+        // use "--arg" syntax like in the "Good ol' days"
         arg1: {
             // the "type" property is *required* and can either be:
             // * 'string'